 Instructions, Videos, User Guides page.

 Only registrations for Chapter 105 General Permits are currently accepted through e-permitting.
-This includes those General Permit Registrations reviewed by DEP and Delegated County Conservation Districts.
+This includes those General Permit Registrations reviewed by DEP and Chapter 105 Delegated County Conservation Districts.

-Prospective applicants for projects requiring a standard permit or small project application, or an Environmental Assessments (EA) will continue using the Department of Environmental Protection and Department of Army Corps of Engineers (Baltimore, Philadelphia, And Pittsburgh Districts) Joint Application for Pennsylvania Chapter 105 Water Obstruction and Encroachment Permit and U.S. Army Corps of Engineers Section 404 Permit,
+Prospective applicants with projects not eligible for a general permit require a standard permit or small project application, or an Environmental Assessments (EA)and will continue using the Department of Environmental Protection and Department of Army Corps of Engineers (Baltimore, Philadelphia, And Pittsburgh Districts) Joint Application for Pennsylvania Chapter 105 Water Obstruction and Encroachment Permit and U.S. Army Corps of Engineers Section 404 Permit,